CarloMicieli/hascalator/README.md

 }
 ```

-with explicit return types, the type for the constructed value will be the trait one.
+with explicit return types, the type for the constructed value will always be the trait.

 ### Strict vs Lazy ###